sdouglas/cmp/_posts/blog/2014-07-01-shawn-douglas-pew-stewart-scholar.md

 ### Congratulations to Shawn Douglas for being selected a Pew-Stewart Scholar for Cancer Research.

-This is a new program by the Pew Foundation in collaboration with the Stewart Foundation.
+This is a <a href="http://www.pewtrusts.org/en/projects/pew-stewart-scholars-for-cancer-research/directory-of-stewart-scholars/2014/shawn-douglas" target="_blank">new program</a>
-<a href="http://www.pewtrusts.org/en/projects/pew-stewart-scholars-for-cancer-research/directory-of-stewart-scholars/2014/shawn-douglas" target="_blank">READ MORE</a>
+ by the Pew Foundation in collaboration with the Stewart Foundation.

-<a href="http://bionano.ucsf.edu/" target="_blank">Shawn's Lab</a> Our group develops new technologies for science and medicine by drawing inspiration and materials from disciplines including molecular & cellular biology, computer science, physics, and engineering.
+<a href="http://bionano.ucsf.edu/" target="_blank">Shawn's group</a> develops new technologies for science and medicine by drawing inspiration and materials from disciplines including molecular & cellular biology, computer science, physics, and engineering.
 We create open-source software to support these efforts, and make our work accessible to the broadest possible audience using illustration, animation, and interactive media.
 One promising avenue that we are pursuing is to assemble DNA into very small (nanoscale) devices to function as medical therapies.

 Press release: [PEW Trusts](http://www.pewtrusts.org/en/projects/pew-stewart-scholars-for-cancer-research)